Nursing Decision Support and Expert Systems & Artificial Intelligence

 3. If possible, attend or engage in a demonstration of a Nursing Expert System.
 Sample the examples given in the “In Preparation” section as a minimum.

 4. Blair (2004) described a simple artificial intelligence system (life coach) which incorporates caring nursing behavioural attitudes within its programming.
 What thoughts come up for you when you consider these initial attempts to mirror nursing care within an AI program?
 How does this reflect on nursing?
+How can AI like IBM Watson support high quality nursing care?

 a) Nurse working in Acute Care?